okTurtles/groupincome.org/src/posts/2025-groupincome-2.5.md

 ### Localized Into 9 Languages!

-Group Income 2.5 now speaks 9 languages.
+Group Income 2.5 now speaks 9 other languages (besides English)!

 You can now use Group Income in **Korean**, **Chinese**, **Japanese**, **Spanish**, **Portuguese**, **German**, **French**, **Russian** and **Ukrainian**!